Amazing Bathtub Refinishing CA - FAQ

 How much does it cost?

-Refinishing can cost between $299-$2000 (depending on whether it is a shower pan, entire bathroom, etc).
+Refinishing can cost between $299-$2000 (depending on whether it is a simple shower pan or an entire bathroom, if the products have been previously reglazed and need stripping etc).
 Please call us for more details.

 Will you caulk my tub or tile?